makerdao/dss-teleport/README.md

 struct WormholeGUID {
 	bytes32 sourceDomain;
 	bytes32 targetDomain;
-	address receiver;
+	bytes32 receiver;
-	address operator;
+	bytes32 operator;
 	uint128 amount;
 	uint80 nonce;
 	uint48 timestamp;
 }
 ```
 Source domain implementation must ensure that `keccack(WorkholeGUID)` is unique for each wormhole transfer.
+We use `bytes32` for addresses to support not EVM compliant domains.

 ### Contracts